Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Proposed Model

 \section{Proposed Model}

-In this study, we propose a supervised session segmentation method that predicts whether a given point in a sequence of user interactions corresponds to a session boundary.
-The proposed approach leverages similarity-based features computed from item embeddings and attributes, and applies ML models to perform segmentation.
-The proposed method comprises the following main components.
+In this study, we propose a supervised session segmentation method that predicts whether a point within a sequence of user interactions marks a session boundary.
+The approach leverages similarity-based features derived from item embeddings and attributes, and applies ML models to perform segmentation.
+The proposed method consists of the following main components.